AnaghaSastry0109/AnaghaSastry0109/README.md

 - 👋 Hi, I’m @AnaghaSastry0109
-- 👀 I’m interested in learning about how to integrate econometrics into fashion
+- 👀 I’m interested in learning about econometrics and quantitative economics
 - 🌱 I’m currently learning a lot about myself through being abroad alone juggling school , a job and a social life
 - 💞️ I’m looking to collaborate on projects that will help me understand the applicability of econometric concepts in the real world
 - 📫 How to reach me anaghasastry@gmail.com